UBCO-COSC499-Summer-2024/team-1-capstone-gradefalcon/docs/design/SystemDesign.md

 Start each section with a lead-in, detailing what it is.
 Also, do not just have a collection of images.
 Each diagram must be explained clearly. **Do not assume that the reader understands the intentions of your designs**.

 GradeFalcon is an Optical Mark Recognition System for managing the automatic grading of students' bubble sheets.
-Teachers will be able to create exams for classes, create the formats for exams, have submitted PDFs accurately marked from the exam's answer key and visualize various class performance matrics.
-Students will be able to have their submissions returned to them with the correct and incorrect answers highlighted and report if the system has made any error in marking and adminstrators will have full privelege over all system data.
+Teachers will be able to create exams for classes, create the formats for exams, have submitted PDFs accurately marked from the exam's answer key and visualize various class performance metrics.
+Students will be able to have their submissions returned to them with the correct and incorrect answers highlighted and report if the system has made any error in marking.
+Administrators will have full privilege over all system data.

 ## System Architecture Design